Pope Clement V

-Pope Clement V (Clemens Quintus; c.
-1264 – 20 April 1314), born Raymond Bertrand de Got (also occasionally spelled de Guoth and de Goth), was head of the Catholic Church and ruler of the Papal States from 5 June 1305 to his death, in April 1314.
+Pope Clement V (Clemens V; born Bertrand de Got, died 20 April 1314) was head of the Catholic Church and ruler of the Papal States from 1305 until his death.
 He is remembered for suppressing the order of the Knights Templar and allowing the execution of many of its members.
 A Frenchman by birth, Clement moved the Papacy from Rome to Avignon, ushering in the period known as the Avignon Papacy.

 Early career

-Raymond Bertrand was born in Vilandraut, Aquitaine, the son of Bérard, Lord of Villandraut.
+Bertrand de Got was born at Villandraut, then part of the province of Guyenne, in the mid-thirteenth century (Note: The exact date of Bertrand's birth is unknown.) to an influential Gascon family.
+He was the third son of Béraud de Got, lord of Villandraut, and Ida de Blanquefort.
 Bertrand studied the arts at Toulouse and canon and civil law at Orléans and Bologna.
 He became canon and sacristan of the Cathedral of Saint-André in Bordeaux, then vicar-general to his brother Bérard de Got, the Archbishop of Lyon, who in 1294 was created Cardinal-Bishop of Albano and papal legate to France.
 He was then made Bishop of St-Bertrand-de-Comminges, the cathedral church of which he was responsible for greatly enlarging and embellishing, and chaplain to Pope Boniface VIII, who made him Archbishop of Bordeaux in 1297.

 As Archbishop of Bordeaux, Bertrand de Got was a subject of the King of England, but from early youth he had been a personal friend of Philip the Fair.

 Election

 Following the death of Pope Benedict XI in July 1304, there was an interregnum occasioned by disputes between the French and Italian cardinals.
 They were equally balanced in the papal conclave, which was held at Perugia.
 Bertrand was elected Pope Clement V in June 1305 and crowned on 14 November.
-Bertrand was neither Italian nor a cardinal, and his election might have been considered a gesture towards neutrality.
+The election of moderate Bertrand, who was neither Italian nor a cardinal, was likely an act of compromise.
 The contemporary chronicler Giovanni Villani reports gossip that he had bound himself to King Philip IV of France by a formal agreement before his elevation, made at Saint-Jean-d'Angély in Saintonge.
 Whether this was true or not, it is likely that the future pope had conditions laid down for him by the conclave of cardinals.

 Two weeks later at Vienne, Bertrand was informally notified of his election and returned to Bordeaux.
 At Bordeaux he was formally recognized as pope, with John of Havering offering him gifts from Edward I of England.
 Bertrand initially selected Vienne as the site for his coronation, but after Philip IV's objections selected Lyon.
 On 14 November 1305, Bertrand was installed as pope which was celebrated with magnificence and attended by Philip IV.
 Among his first acts was the creation of nine French cardinals.

 Duke John II of Brittany led Clement's horse through the crowd during the coronation celebrations.
 So many spectators had piled atop the walls that one of the walls crumbled and collapsed on top of the duke, who died four days later.